UtrechtUniversity/yoda/docs/design/external_user_service.md

 must be authenticated with an API key, which must be available to the iRODS service account, but not accessible to user-submitted rules.

-A Python rule will be used to fetch the secret from a local file and make requests to the external user service.
+A Python rule is used to fetch the secret from a local file and make requests to the external user service.
 Since Python rules can be called from anywhere in iRODS, the rule itself will need to perform authorization checks, using existing Group manager policy check